OfficialPixelBrush/beta-wiki/general/inventory.md

 {: .note }
 > The items in the crafting grid appear to not have a slot associated with them when saved or loaded to NBT.

+{: .note }
+> The result slot cannot be altered over the network, always showing up as whatever the client thinks should be there.
+However, the client still expects the 0th slot to be sent.

 ## Chest (0)
 Chests have an index of `0`.